Menu ≡

 New Mexico: Voluntary

 New Mexico's state-run program is the most unique so far.
-For one, it is not a mandate, but instead is created so employers and employees can opt-in to a plan should they want one.
-Secondly, it has been instituted as both a retirment marketplace and a Roth-IRA.
-What this means is employers and employees have the option to join the Roth-IRA or "shop" for other options on the New Mexico retirement marketplace.
+For one, it is not a mandate but created so employers and employees can opt-in to a plan should they want one.
+Secondly, it has been instituted as both a retirement marketplace and a Roth IRA.
+What this means is employers and employees have the option to join the Roth IRA or "shop" for other options on the New Mexico retirement marketplace.

 Timeline